yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 ### Multi-head attention and $W_o$

 When I wrote above that there's only one each of $W_q$, $W_k$, and $W_v$, that was a bit of a simplification.
-Everything I've described above — the weights, vectors, causal masking and dropout, etc — forms a unit called an {dfn}`attention head`.
+Everything I've described above — the weight matrices, vectors, etc — forms a unit called an {dfn}`attention head`.

 The problem is that a single attention head can get somewhat myopic, focusing primarily on just one aspect of the input tokens.
 For example, a head may end up focusing just on semantic interactions between words, or just on their grammatical relationships.
 (The actual relationships it learns are more abstract than that, but I'm "translating" the properties it learns into more intuitive relationships).